 - 2.5i Premium models ($29,420) add an all-weather package that includes heated seats and mirrors, as well as a larger 8-inch multimedia screen.

 - 2.5i Limited models ($33,820) up the luxury inside the cabin with leather seating surfaces, and improve passenger comfort with heated rear seats and rear air-conditioning vents.
-A power liftgate and keyless entry with push-button start are also standard.
+An auto-latch power liftgate and keyless entry with push-button start are also standard.

-- 2.5i Touring models ($37,770) get an exclusive interior treatment with brown leather and contrasting white stitching.
-Outside, dark-gray grille inserts, 18-inch wheels and silver-finish roof rails complete the Touring look.
+- 2.5i Touring models ($37,770) get an exclusive interior color treatment with brown leather and contrasting white stitching.
+Outside, dark-gray grille inserts, 18-inch wheels and silver-finish roof rails complete the Touring's exterior look.
 Standard safety features at this level include LED adaptive headlights.

 - 3.6R Limited ($35,970) and 3.6R Touring ($39,970) don't add extra features but will produce more power from those extra two cylinders under the hood.

-A new competitor for the Outback this year is the Buick Regal TourX wagon, which has a similar price range but will cost a few thousand dollars extra from the lowest to the highest trims.
-As always, it's worth pointing out that while $40,000 for an Outback may seem exorbitant, its SUV competitors — the Ford Edge, Jeep Grand Cherokee and Nissan Murano, among others — can cost significantly more without any appreciable increase in capabilities or features.
+Subaru sees a new competitor for the Outback this year in the Buick Regal TourX wagon, which has a similar price range but will cost a few thousand dollars extra from the lowest to the highest trims.
+As always, it's worth pointing out that while $40,000 for a new Subaru Outback may seem exorbitant, its SUV competitors — the Ford Edge, Jeep Grand Cherokee and Nissan Murano, among others — can cost significantly more than the Outback without any appreciable increase in capabilities or features.